nfergu/referrers/README.md

 Referrers works well with multiple threads.
 For example, you can have a separate thread that prints the referrers of objects that have references in other threads.

-In the following example, there is a thread that prints the referrers of instances of `ChildClass` every second:
+In the following example, there is a thread that prints the referrers of all instances of `ChildClass` every second (using [Pympler](https://pympler.readthedocs.io/en/latest/) to find the instances):

 ```python
 import dataclasses